 Chocolate does contain caffeine, which is a stimulant that speeds up your overall metabolism and aids the digestive process.
 Content-wise, dark chocolate contains roughly 12mg per ounce and milk chocolate around 5mg an ounce.
 According to this metric, an ounce of dark chocolate has the same caffeine content as an ounce of coffee.
 To get the same effect as two, six-ounce cups of coffee, you’d need to consume twelve ounces of dark chocolate or 24 ounces of milk chocolate.
 Other than caffeine, chocolate does not contain any effective laxative ingredients.

 The reason why dark chocolate has so much more caffeine than milk chocolate has to do with how the two types are produced.
 Chocolate is derived from three components of cacao beans: chocolate liquor, cocoa butter and cocoa powder.
 Dark chocolate as more cocoa powder content, the part of the bean that contains caffeine, than milk varieties.
 Milk chocolate hovers at around 25% cacao solids.
 There’s no formal designation for Dark chocolate in the United States, though the packaging will sometimes display the cacao percentage.
 The higher the percentage, the more bitter the flavor.
 Dark chocolate also contains little to no milk solids which give milk chocolate its name.
+You should also look into vegan chocolate.

 There are many other health benefits that dark chocolate offers, though.
 One study has purported that dark chocolate can lower your blood pressure, thanks to plant phenols found in the cacao plant.
 It also contains a lot of antioxidants that neutralize free radicals and other destructive molecules in your body.
 Be aware that milk has been shown to interfere with dark chocolate’s antioxidant properties, so no subbing milk chocolate.
 The darker the better, actually, as dark chocolate also contains less sugar, and therefore fewer calories, than its milk and white counterparts.